hpzhang94/zhp_archive.github.io/index.md

 ### I am actively looking for NLP postdoc and research scientist positions starting Dec.
 2023.

 ## News
+- 06.2023: one research paper is accepted to LLM4AI workshop at KDD 23.
+- 06.2023: I will serve as reviewer for EMNLP 2023 and PC for NewSumm workshop 2023.
 - 05.2023: one research paper is accepted to ACL 2023 CODI.
 - 05.2023: one research paper <a href = "https://arxiv.org/abs/2305.14835" target="_blank">[SummIt: Iterative Text Summarization via ChatGPT]</a> is available on arXiv.
 - 05.2023: one research paper is accepted to Findings of ACL 2023.